Cooper Grace Ward’s estate administration and disputes team provides expert advice to clients about all aspects of estate management.

 - capital gains tax and general estate tax advice.

-Our team provides estate dispute resolution, litigation services and expert advice to solve estate disputes, including:
+Our team of experienced lawyers provide estate dispute resolution, litigation services and expert advice to solve estate disputes, including:

 - bringing and defending family provision claims (a claim for a larger share of the estate)